 Athletics Ain’t for Everyone

 School PE lessons have a lot to answer for when it comes to how you think about sport and the outdoors.
-Wet, muddy and freezing cold outdoor PE lessons will be etched into your memory forever.
+Outdoor activities for teenage girls at school usually involve wet, muddy and freezing cold outdoor PE lessons that will be etched into your memory forever.
 Catching a netball with frozen fingers hurts like hell, not to mention catching a hockey stick or ball in the shin.
 And don’t even mention what happens to your hair when it gets wet and splatted with mud.
 Yuk!

 Research is constantly highlighting that teenage girls go off PE at secondary school.
 It’s no surprise when you feel you are physically developing at a different rate to everyone else.
 Your body is changing and so are your emotions.
 How you look and feel is such a BIG issue for you.
 You are discovering and developing your own sense of identity.
 You are looking for ways to feel good about yourself, and trying to create your own sense of personal style.
 Image is everything, right?
 So it’s no wonder that having to do PE activities that make you feel unsure about yourself will put you off sport.

 The key issue is that PE lessons don’t expose you to the full range of fantastic sports and activities that you can do.
 Everyone is different, and you have some amazing skills and talents.
 All you have to do is find out what makes your soul sing.
 Unfortunately, until PE lessons change, you may not discover the outdoor activity for you until you are much older, and even then it may be by chance.

 PE should be diverse enough to allow every to discover and try a wide range of sports.
 Having access to different activities while you are a teenager will increase your chances of finding an activity or sport that will keep you fit whilst having fun.

 What are you looking for in an Outdoor Activity?